lucask07/open_covg_daq_pcb/README.md

 ### Analog-to-Digital Converters (ADCs) and Digital-to-Analog Converters (DACs)
 - **High-speed ADCs [AD7961 ADC @ 5 MSPS](https://www.analog.com/media/en/technical-documentation/data-sheets/AD7961.pdf) (x4)**: 16-bit differential input ADC with LVDS data interface to the FPGA, one cycle latency.
 Input must be differential with a common-mode voltage that matches the common-mode output of the part (~2.5 V).
 - **General purpose ADC [ADS8686](https://www.ti.com/lit/gpn/ads8686s) (x1)**: 16 channels, maximum of 1 MSPS, SPI interface.
 The analog input range is programmable to +/-2.5 V, +/-5V, +/-10V.
 8 channels are available on the pin-header J9; the other 8 channels are routed to the HDMI daughtercard connectors.
 - **High-speed DACs [AD5453 DAC](https://www.analog.com/media/en/technical-documentation/data-sheets/AD5450_5451_5452_5453.pdf) (x6):** 14-bit, multiplying R-2R ladder with 100 ns settling time.
-These fast DAC outputs connect to the HDMI daughtercards and have programmable gain with full-scale ranges of +/- 15V, +/- 5V, +/- 2 V, +/- 500 mV, +/- 200 mV.
+These fast DAC outputs connect to the HDMI daughtercard connecters and have programmable gain with full-scale bipoloar ranges of +/- 15V, +/- 5V, +/- 2 V, +/- 500 mV, +/- 200 mV.
 - **General purpose DAC [DAC80508](https://www.ti.com/lit/ds/symlink/dac80508.pdf?ts=1624161469392&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FDAC80508) (x2):** 8-channel, 16-bit, voltage output with 5 us settling time.
 The unipolar DAC outputs are converted to +/-7.5 V bipolar outputs before connecting to the HDMI daughtercard connectors.
 Pin header J11 has x8 bipolar outputs, x10 0-5V unipolar direct DAC output signals, and x2 "calibration" outputs which can be programmed to be the output of a current source (Howland) driven by the DAC.